merginit/merginit.com/src/lib/blog/posts/01082025-47-open-source-licenses-2025.md

   ]
 ---

-# 47 open source licenses
+# 47 Open Source Licenses

 ## A Developer's Guide to Open Source Licenses: Understanding Your Options and When to Use Them